edisedis777/PDF-Translation/README.md

 # PDF-Translation

-## Translate PDF documents by extracting text to markdown, translating, and converting markdown back to PDF
+## Easily extract text from PDFs while preserving formatting, translate the content accurately, and convert it back into a well-structured, professional PDF.

 ### Features
 This program provides the following functionalities: